YoshiyukiKono/SocialMediaSentimentAnalysis/README.md

 Run `json_get.py`.

 RUn `train_model.py`.
-(This script is able to run on Experiments.
-But you need to run on Python session to use GPU.)
+Note: This script is able to run on Experiments.
+But you need to run on Python session to use GPU.

 Use `model_api.py` for Model.